OWASP/samm/v2.0/beta/o-operational-management.md

 | Maturity 2 - Processes in place | Data protection policy established | Decomissioning process in place |
 | Maturity 3 - Continuous improvement enforced | Data policy breaches detected and acted upon | Proactive reliable handling of legacy |

+## Practice Notes
+Possibly move the Third-Party Requirements stream into this practice, as a third stream?

 # A: Data Protection